-All Prosilica GT color models are equipped with an infrared block filter (IR cut filter).
-This filter prevents infrared light from passing to the sensor.
-In the absence of an IR cut filter, images are dominated by red and are incapable of being properly color balanced.
-Monochrome cameras do not employ an IR cut filter.
+All Prosilica GT color models are equipped with a type IRC30 IR cut filter.
+This filter is employed to prevent infrared light from passing to the sensor.
+In the absence of an IR cut filter, images are dominated by red and incapable of being properly color balanced.
+Monochrome and NIR cameras do not employ an IR cut filter.
+Values may vary slightly by filter lot.